 - Makes sure food for animals—which includes animal feed, pet food, and pet treats—is safe, made under sanitary conditions, and properly labeled;

-- Makes sure a food additive for use in food for animals is safe and effective before approving it;
+- Makes sure a food additive used in food for animals is safe and effective before approving it;

-- Conducts research that helps FDA ensure the safety of animal drugs, food for animals, and food products made from animals; and
+- Conducts research that helps the center ensure the safety of animal drugs, food for animals, and food products made from animals; and

 - Helps make more animal drugs legally available for minor species, such as fish, hamsters, and parrots; and for minor (infrequent and limited) uses in a major species, such as cattle, turkeys, and dogs.